mansi808/amazing-numbers/README.md

 -  "-" are properties which are avoided in numbers ```64 4 odd```

+-  -  add any number of availaible properties you want (or don't)

 -  enter 'properties' to see availaible properties

   <br></br>

 ```